webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 #### Registration and health

-`RegisterSfu` carries capacity limits. `RegisterSfuResponse` echoes the registration `request_id` and returns `SfuRegistered{health_interval_ms,resumed}` or a typed error. `resumed=true` means signaling recognized the same process incarnation after a transient disconnect and will send `SyncRoom` commands before releasing queued browser signaling.
-Authentication failure uses gRPC `UNAUTHENTICATED` and closes the stream.
+`RegisterSfu` carries nonzero capacity limits. `RegisterSfuResponse` echoes the registration `request_id` and returns `SfuRegistered{health_interval_ms,resumed}` or a typed error. `resumed=true` means signaling recognized the same process incarnation after a transient disconnect and will send `SyncRoom` commands before replaying unacknowledged work.
+The current adapter rejects a missing/malformed context with `INVALID_ARGUMENT` and the wrong declared `app_id` with `PERMISSION_DENIED`; caller authentication itself awaits mTLS.

-After registration, the SFU periodically sends reliable `SfuEvent{health}` messages and also sends one after a material capacity or readiness change. `SfuHealth.state` is `READY` or `DRAINING`; capacity and current room/client counts determine assignment eligibility.
-HTTP/2 keepalive detects dead transport independently of application health reports.
+After registration, the SFU sends a reliable `SfuEvent{health}` immediately and every server-recommended 30 seconds. `SfuHealth.state` is `READY` or `DRAINING`; the current worker reports `READY`.
+Signaling uses the health state and reported capacity plus its own assigned-room/client counters for placement; reported `current_rooms` and `current_clients` are operational health metrics.
+HTTP/2 keepalive detects dead transport independently.

 #### signaling → SFU commands